 We withdrew money from the HSBC bank just before going through the nothing to declare area.
 The exchange rate was reasonable and in line with the XE converter.
-As a couple, we withdrew 150 Qatari Rial ($41.20), which was enough for a day pass each on the 777 bus, food and drink in the evening, ice cream, a fridge magnet, and a short taxi ride.
+As a couple, we withdrew 150 Qatari Rials ($41.20), which was enough for a day pass each on the 777 bus, food and drink in the evening, ice cream, a fridge magnet, and a short taxi ride.

 Dress code for Qatar

 As always, when going to a new country, it’s important to be aware of the local culture and dress code.
 As we were preparing to leave our home in Vietnam, and as we had never been to the Middle East before, we were left wondering if Katie would need to cover her hair, or if Jake would need to wear long trousers.
-Turns out neither are necessary!
+Turns out neither is necessary!
 For women, we recommend wearing tops that cover your shoulders and chest (nothing too revealing), and a skirt or 3/4 pants that cover your knees.
 For men, anything will do.
 But make sure to wear a top!

 Leaving the airport

 By taxi or bus

 To get away from Hamad International Airport, you have the option of a taxi or bus.
 Taxis run to the centre of Doha in around 20 minutes and prices start from 25 Qatari Rials ($6.87).
 As taxis can be quite costly, we opted for the bus.
 At just 20 Qatari Rials ($5.49) for an all-day bus pass, you can’t go wrong.
 The bus was super easy to use and ran every 20 minutes.
 Note: The last bus back to the airport is at 11 pm.